Top Ten Garden Spring Cleaning Tips

 6. Cut down any dead wood, straggly growth over paths and obvious eyesores (even if you still cherish the plant).

 7. Personally I dislike the sight of old plastic garden centre labels left on plants.
-If you want labels to remind you be bold and get a purpose made lable that blends in with your style of garden like those you admire in public gardens.
+If you want labels to remind you be bold and get a purpose made label that blends in with your style of garden like those you admire in public gardens.

 8. Top up any graveled areas with fresh gravel of the same colour.
 Deweed first.